I'll stand beside you! (I stand alone!)

 - The Angels' "Am I Ever Gonna See Your Face Again?" became one via Memetic Mutation when the audience began responding, "No way, get fucked, fuck off!"

 - "Remind Me" by Carrie Underwood and Brad Paisley.
-Brad sings the first verse and chorus, with Carrie chiming in on the "remind me"s.
-The pattern is reversed on the second verse and chorus.
+Brad sings the first verse and chorus, except for the title phrase, which is sung by Carrie instead.
+The pattern then reverses for the second verse and chorus, and they go back and forth for the rest of the song.

 - Lacrosse have a few songs using this device to varying degrees and effects, notably "I See A Brightness"